Quad Bike FAQs

-Some quads allow a passenger to sit on a seat behind the driver for instance, as on a motorcycle, whereas other larger quads or ATVs have a more conventional seat arrangement where two seats, for instance, are located next to one another and two more behind.
+Some quads allow a passenger to sit on a seat behind the driver like on a motorcycle, whereas larger four-wheelers have a more conventional seat arrangement where two seats are located next to one another and two more behind.
 Some "side-by-side" ATVs have bench-style seating which may allow three people to sit next to each other.

 Does a quad or ATV have to have a roll cage?

-A roll cage isn't required by law on a PLG vehicle and a "sit-astride" quad won't have one.
-Some larger side-by-side quads and ATVs will have full roll cages and / or must be fitted with a roll-over protection system (ROPS) where there is a risk of roll-over.
-If an ATV is used in forestry it will need to be fitted with rollover protective structures and seat belts and an EU Directive also stipulates the same for UTVs of a particular specification
+A roll cage isn't required by law on a PLG vehicle and a "sit-astride" ATV won't have one.
+Some larger side-by-sides will have full roll cages and/or must be fitted with a roll-over protection system (ROPS) where there is a risk of rollover.
+If an ATV is used in forestry, it will need to be fitted with rollover protective structures and seat belts.
+An EU Directive also stipulates the same for UTVs of a particular specification.

 Can I carry passengers on my quad or ATV on the road?

 Yes, but only if the vehicle is designed by the manufacturer to take a passenger.
-There has to be proper passenger provisions such as a seat and passenger foot pegs.
-The long seat on a sit-astride quad or ATV may look like it has room for a passenger, but this must not be used to carry passengers: the extra space is to allow the single operator to manoeuvre themselves.
+There has to be proper passenger provisions, such as a seat and passenger foot pegs.
+The long seat on a sit-astride vehicle may look like it has room for a passenger, but it must not be used in this way.
+The extra space is to allow a single operator to manoeuvre themselves.

 The law also states that the same restrictions apply as for motorcycles.
 So if a passenger's feet can't reach the foot pegs, or they aren't secure (which might apply to younger passengers), they aren't allowed to be a passenger.
-If the quad is classed as an agricultural vehicle, it can't take passengers on the road.
+If the vehicle is registered for agricultural use, it can't take passengers on the road.

 Do I need a driving licence to ride a quad or ATV?

-You need a full UK car driving licence (category B or B1) to ride a quad on the road.
-A motorcycle licence doesn't give you the legal right to ride a quad or ATV on the road unless you have B1 entitlement.
+You need a full UK car driving licence (category B or B1) to ride one of these vehicles on the road.
+A motorcycle licence doesn't give you the legal right to ride four-wheelers on the road unless you have B1 entitlement.
 If you are riding on privately owned land, you don't need a licence: www.gov.uk/quad-bikes-the-rules.

 Can I ride a quad or ATV on a Provisional licence?

-However, you don't need a licence to ride a quad "off-road" e.g. on private land.
+However, you don't need a licence to ride these vehicles "off-road" (e.g. on private land).

 Can I ride a quad or ATV on a Motorcycle licence?

-No, you can only ride a quad on the road if you have a full car licence with category B or B1 entitlement.
-It is only certain classes of three-wheeled vehicles that can be ridden using a motorcycle licence, which is why Del Boy had a Reliant Regal ...
+No, you can only ride these vehicles on the road if you have a full car licence with category B or B1 entitlement.
+It is only certain classes of three-wheeled vehicles that can be ridden using a motorcycle licence, which is why Del Boy had a Reliant Regal...

 Do I need to use L plates on a quad or ATV?